-Thank you for taking part in the tenth annual Vermont Restaurant Week, April 26 through May 5.
+Thank you for taking part in the 11th annual Vermont Restaurant Week, April 24 through May 3.
 Here’s some important information to help you make the most of this 10-day event.
 Please read the below information carefully.

 How to Build Your Restaurant Week Menu